suraj0693/POPPER/README.md

-# POPPER: Automated Hypothesis Testing with Agentic Sequential Falsifications
+# POPPER: Automated Hypothesis Validation with Agentic Sequential Falsifications

 This repository hosts the code base for the paper